AnnaNamLab/VDJ-Seq-Processing/README.md

 ### BCR processing steps:

-1. Generating BCR repertoire using TRUST4
+1. Generate BCR repertoire using TRUST4
-1. Removing the doublets using BCR sequences
+1. Remove doublets using BCR sequences
-1. Detecting the dominant clone
+1. Detecte dominant clone
-1. Refining the V/D/J assignments
+1. Refine V/D/J assignments
-1. Building the phylogenetic tree
+1. Build phylogenetic tree

 The general scheme is illustrated below - More details about the steps are provided in the workflow folder.